 POTENTIAL IMPACTS MITIGATION MEASURES CONCLUSION put in place in the future, it is possible that at least some of the additional roadway improvements will be able to be implemented.
 Because it is speculative to anticipate additional funding at the present time, it must be assumed that no additional funding will be available and implementation of the proposed project will result in a significant and unavoidable impact to the regional highway system.
 5.3 Noise Vehicular Traffic Implementation of the Salinas General Plan will allow new development within the planning area.
 Such development will generate additional traffic that will increase noise levels along the roadways.
 As identified in Figure 5.3-4 of the EIR, certain portions of the City will be subject to noise levels exceeding the City's noise standards.
 This may result in existing development and future development areas being exposed to excessive noise levels.
-This is considered a potentially N2.
+This is considered a potentially significant impact.
+Because the noise contours of each alternative Circulation Element scenario (Buildout with Prunedale Bypass and Eastern Expressway, Buildout without Roadway Improvements, and Buildout with the Prunedale Bypass) are similar N2.
 The City will apply Implementation Program N-1 during the review phase of discretionary development proposals.
 Implementation Program N-1 requires the City to review development proposals for potential on-and off-site stationary and vehicular noise impacts per the California Environmental Quality Act (CEQA).
 Any proposed development located within a 60 dB or higher noise contour (Figure N-1 and N-2 of the Noise Element) shall be reviewed for potential noise impacts and compliance with the noise and land use compatibility standards.
 The thresholds established in the Zoning Code, Noise Ordinance, the Noise Contours Map (Figures N-1 and N-2 of the Noise Element), and Tables N-3 and N-4 of the Noise Element will be used to determine the significance of impacts.
 If potential impacts are identified, mitigation in the form of noise reduction designs/structures will be required to reduce the impact to a level less than significant.
-If the impact cannot be reduced to a level less than significant or avoided with accepted noise reduction methods, the proposed project will be determined "Clearly Unacceptable" and will Mitigation Measure N2 and N5 require the City to review development proposals per the California Environmental Quality Act (CEQA) and utilize noise reduction methods to reduce the impact on existing development.
-Implementation of Mitigation Measures N2 and N5 will reduce this impact to the extent feasible; however, there is no guarantee the existing development within the noise impact contours will be retrofitted to reduce the noise impacts to a level less than significant impact.
-Because the noise
+If the impact cannot be reduced to a level less than significant or avoided with accepted noise reduction methods, the proposed project will be determined "Clearly Unacceptable" and will not be approved.
+N5.
+The City will implement Implementation Program N-5 which requires the City to reduce the impact of vehicular noise affecting existing residential development through the addition of noise reduction methods such as sound walls, berms, or others.
+Mitigation Measure N2 and N5 require the City to review development proposals per the California Environmental Quality Act (CEQA) and utilize noise reduction methods to reduce the impact on existing development.
+Implementation of Mitigation Measures N2 and N5 will reduce this impact to the extent feasible; however, there is no guarantee that existing development within the noise impact contours will be retrofitted to reduce the noise impacts to a level less than significant.
+Because of this future noise impacts associated with vehicular traffic will remain significant and unavoidable.